-The electric generators used in plants for the production of electricity are quite complex, but their operating principle is very simple:
+The electric generators used in power plants are pretty complex, but their operating principle is straightforward:

 Schematically they consist of one or more conductive wire windings (coils).
 These coils are supplied with mechanical energy to rotate them within an intense magnetic field.

 Mechanical energy can be supplied by a turbine.
 The coil, free to rotate, is called a rotor, while the fixed magnet is called a stator.
 There are three types of turbines: